patoline/patoline/src/glr/doc/doc.typ

 \item ##input##: a module allowing to transforms an input channel or string
       into an //input buffer//.
 \item ##glr##: a minimalist parser combinator library, which is probably too
       small to be usable directly.
-Still it proposes a notion of "blank" function you can change to ignore blanks and can return the list of all possible parse tree or raise an error for ambiguous grammar.
+It provides a notion of "blank" function which is used to discard the part of the input that should be ignored, and that can be changed dynamicaly.
+Ambiguous grammars can be handled in two ways: either by returning the list of all possible parse tree or by raising an error in case of ambiguity.
 \item ##pa_ocaml##: a parser for the OCaml languages implemented using glr.
-If
+It
-      can be used using the "##-pp##" option of OCaml's tool.
+      can be invoked using the "##-pp##" option of the standard OCaml tools.
 \item ##pa_parser##: an extension of the OCaml syntax to write parsers.
 The
-      syntax is BNF like with one main restriction that //left recursive// grammar are forbidden.
+      syntax is BNF like with one main restriction: //left recursive// grammars are forbidden.
-\item A quotation and anti-quotation mecanism that you can use to write
+\item A quotation and anti-quotation mecanism similar to ##camlp4## that can
-      parser to write your own extension to OCaml's syntax.
+      be used to extend the OCaml syntax.
 \end{itemize}

 == The main types and functions ==

-The main type proposed by the library in ``'a Glr.grammar`` which is the type of a function parsing a //buffer// and returning some data of type ``'a``.
-The data to be parsed is provided in a data structure of type ``Input.buffer``.
+The main type proposed by the library is ##'a Glr.grammar## which is the type of a function parsing a //buffer// and returning some data of type ##'a##.
+The data to be parsed is provided in a data structure of type ##Input.buffer##.
 Here are that main functions related to these types, we encourage the reader to consult the corresponding interface file for a complete list.

 --- Buffer related functions ---

 \begin{itemize}
-\item ``input_from_file : string -> buffer`` to read a file
+\item ##input_from_file : string -> buffer## to read a file
-\item ``buffer_from_channel : ?filename:string -> in_channel -> buffer``
+\item ##buffer_from_channel : ?filename:string -> in_channel -> buffer##
-to read an input channel (the //filename// is used in exceptions only and defaults to ``""``).
+to read an input channel (the //filename// is used in exceptions only and defaults to ##""##).
-\item ``buffer_from_string : ?filename:string -> string -> buffer``
+\item ##buffer_from_string : ?filename:string -> string -> buffer##
 to read a string. (the first string also plays a role of a //file name// used in exceptions, the data to parse is therefore in the second string).
-\item ``read : buffer -> int -> char * buffer * int`` to manually
+\item ##read : buffer -> int -> char * buffer * int## to manually read the
-read the content of a buffer at a given position and return a buffer and position that can be used to read the rest of the input.
+content of a buffer at a given position and return a buffer and position that can be used to read the rest of the input.
 In the current implementation, the buffer is a lazy stream of lines and the position is therefore the position in the line.
 This might change in the futur.
 \end{itemize}

 --- Parsing functions ---

 Here are the function used to parse data.
-All theses function parses the data until the (or return an exception).
-Function to parse parts of the input are also provided (see the file ``glr.mli``).
+They either succeed in parsing all of the input, or return an exception.
+Functions to parse parts of the input are also provided (see the file ##glr.mli##).

 \begin{itemize}
-\item ``parse_string : ?filename:string -> 'a grammar -> blank -> string -> 'a``
+\item ##parse_string : ?filename:string -> 'a grammar -> blank -> string -> 'a##
-Parses a string, given a parser and //blank// function (see below).
+Parses a string, given a parser and a //blank// function (see below).
-\item ``parse_channel : ?filename:string -> 'a grammar -> blank -> in_channel -> 'a``
+\item ##parse_channel : ?filename:string -> 'a grammar -> blank -> in_channel -> 'a##
-Similar to the previous one for input channel.
+Similar to the previous function, but uses a channel as input.
-\item ``parse_file : 'a grammar -> blank -> string -> 'a``
+\item ##parse_file : 'a grammar -> blank -> string -> 'a##
-Open the file and parses it using the previous function.
+Opens the file and parses it using the previous function.
-\item ``parse_buffer : 'a grammar -> blank -> buffer -> 'a`` The lowest level function
+\item ##parse_buffer : 'a grammar -> blank -> buffer -> 'a##
-to call a parser.
+The lowest level function to call a parser.
 \end{itemize}

 == Blank function ==

-While a string or file is being parsed, it is required to differenciate parts of the parsed input that are meaningful, to those that need to be ignored.
+While a string or file is being parsed, it is required to differentiate parts of the input that are meaningful, from those that need to be ignored.
 This part of the work is usually handled by a lexer, but ##glr## relies on another mechanism: blank functions.